 There’s a lot you can do with spreadsheets.
 However, it might be more accurate to say that there’s a lot you can’t do with spreadsheets.
 Dedicated project management software solutions make planning the STO easier and allow you to keep a closer eye on progress and milestones during the execution.

 Even better, consider a project management solution that is literally built for the needs of shutdowns, turnarounds, and outages.
 Using spreadsheets instead of STO software means you’ll have to “reinvent the wheel” throughout the planning state.
 A solution designed with STOs in mind will be easier to use and provide better results than solutions designed for general project management.
 As for spreadsheets, there really is no point of comparison.

-STO Planner from Prometheus Group is a web-based system that serves a central point for organizing, planning, and documenting your STO event.
+We designed our STO Planner to create a central point for organizing, planning, and documenting your STO event.
 It also offers seamless integration with your ERP, EAM, or CMMS, providing a true single source of truth for your scopes and accompanying documentation.
-For more information on Prometheus STO Planner, please click here.
+For more information on Prometheus STO Planner, contact us today.